Sanding Belts

 Sales

-Despite rising costs for materials due to inflation, a majority of makers also haven't increased the prices of their knives in the last two years.
-The survey found that 54% of knife makers haven't raised their prices in the last two years.
-The Consumer Price Index rose 6.5% for all items from December of 2021 to December of 2022.Now is likely as good a time as ever for makers to consider increasing their prices.
+Despite rising costs for materials due to inflation, a majority of makers haven't increased the prices of their knives in the last three years.
+The survey found that 52% of knife makers have not raised their prices in the last two years compared to 54% last year.
+The Consumer Price Index has risen 3.2% in the last year.Now is likely as good a time as ever for makers to consider increasing their prices.

-A majority of knife makers (54%) indicated that most of their sales have come from referrals this year.
-Digital platforms followed with 16% of knife makers crediting social media for a majority of their sales and 6% of makers crediting online marketplaces like Ebay and Etsy.
-Digital still remains one of the top mediums for knife sales, but it would appear that many makers have spent the last three years building up a strong referral network.
+A majority of knife makers (70%) indicated that most of their sales have come from referrals this year.
+Digital platforms followed with 8.5% of knife makers crediting social media for a majority of their sales and 5% of makers crediting online marketplaces like Ebay and Etsy.
+Digital still remains one of the top mediums for knife sales, but it would appear that many makers have spent the last four years building up a strong referral network.
 New makers who don't have a network built to earn work from will likely want to start with social media.

 Current Obstacles

-The most prohibitive obstacle for growth in the industry was identified as the cost of materials and equipment, with 43% of knife makers citing material and equipment costs as a major issue.
+The most prohibitive obstacle for growth in the industry continues to be the cost of materials and equipment, with 44.7% of knife makers citing material and equipment costs as a major issue.
 Equipment can be very expensive for makers trying to produce at scale.
 A 2x72 grinder alone can cost anywhere in the range of $1,000 to $6,000.

 Getting knives in front of the right audience also appears to be a larger issue this year.
-Marketing effectively rose to become the second biggest hurdle makers face with 24% of makers naming marketing their biggest obstacle.
+Marketing effectively rose to become the second biggest hurdle makers face with 17.7% of makers naming marketing their biggest obstacle.
+We recommend that makers continue to send us photos of the knives they produce so that we can continue to promote them through our Maker Monday emails.

 Industry Outlook

-Overall, the outlook for the knife making industry is a positive one despite inflation and global market issues.
-An overwhelming 73% of knife makers expect the knife making industry to grow in 2024.
-Makers aren't as optimistic as they were in 2022 when 84% of makers expected the market to grow in 2023, but there is still a strong optimism for the coming year.
+Despite two years without sales increases, the outlook for the knife making industry appears to be positive according to makers.
+An overwhelming 64.5% of knife makers expect the knife making industry to grow in 2025.
+Positive sentiment has been declining in the past several years.
+Makers aren't as optimistic as they were in 2023 when 73% of makers expected the market to grow or 2022 when 84% of makers expected growth.
+Nevertheless, there is still a strong optimism for the coming year.

 Favorite Blade Material

-While stainless steel may be the most common blade material for average consumers, makers overwhelming prefer high carbon steel.
-64% of knife makers selected high carbon steel as their favorite blade material.
-This makes sense considering high carbon blades are generally more wear resistant and can be honed to an even sharper edge.
+Makers and consumers both agree on the best blade material.
+Our survey found that 58% of consumers prefer high carbon steel while 64% of knife makers selected high carbon steel as their favorite blade material.
+This makes sense considering high carbon blades are generally more wear-resistant and can be honed to an even sharper edge.
+Stainless steel was the second most popular blade material.

 Favorite Handle Material